1Panel-dev/webkubectl/README.md

 -  **SSL/TLS**：By default all traffic between the server and clients are NOT encrypted, we recommend you enable SSL/TLS option of gotty, see [how to](https://github.com/yudai/gotty#options).
 Alternatively you can deploy Web Kubectl behind a proxy and enable SSL/TLS for the proxy, please note that the proxy should support WebSocket protocol.

 # Alternatives
--  [https://github.com/fanux/fist/tree/master/terminal](https://github.com/fanux/fist/tree/master/terminal): A web terminal deployed in Kubernetes.
+-  [https://github.com/fanux/fist/tree/master/terminal](https://github.com/fanux/fist/tree/master/terminal): Another web terminal to run kubectl.
 -  [https://github.com/rancher](https://github.com/rancher): In the cluster view of Rancher, a web based kubectl can be launched, but we didn't find the source code.

 # License